t-data-h/trino-on-k8s/README.md

 Trino and Hive on Kubernetes
 ============================

-Kustomize and supporting scripts for running TrinoDb (prestoSQL) and a Hive 3 Metastore in Kubernetes using S3 object storage and MySQL.
+Kustomize manifests and supporting scripts for running TrinoDb and a Hive3 Metastore in Kubernetes using S3 object storage and MySQL.

 Author:  Timothy C. Arland
 Email:  <tcarland@gmail.com> <br>